Bangc0der/effective-Find-Flames/README.md

 FInd Flames, has a very beutiful UI design, which I can't fail to appreciate.
-As per the Assignment, I uploaded code for the required part of that App - being the Edit Profile section of the App in a zip folder It was extremely amusing to make this portion of the App on Flutter, and I would be absolutely thrilled to work on the app with the team.
+As per the Assignment, I uploaded code for the required part of that App - being the Edit Profile section of the App on github as well as on a drive link(https://drive.google.com/file/d/1eJraQbS7cmx2Rre98KzAu2_swmhn7Ja5/view?usp=sharing).

+It was extremely amusing to make this portion of the App on Flutter, and I would be absolutely thrilled to work on the app with the team.

-Please find the Images of the output below:
+Google Drive link for the Zipped Folder:https://drive.google.com/file/d/1eJraQbS7cmx2Rre98KzAu2_swmhn7Ja5/view?usp=sharing Please find the Images of the output below: